QuakeWatch Server Manual

 available via the client-services connection, and/or sent to a remote

 machine (via 'scp' copy).
-The configuration parameters for doing
+The configuration parameters for

-this are described below.
+doing this are described below.

 stRptItvlMins = ##

-Sets the status-report interval, in
+Sets the

-minutes.
-For any status-report data to be generated, this
+status-report interval, in minutes.
+For any status-report data

-parameter must be set to a value greater than zero.
-This
+to be generated, this parameter must be set to a value greater than

-default to 0.0 (no reports generated).
+the value will default to 0.0 (no reports generated).

 stRptTrkLogLevel = "level"

-Sets the minimum tracking log level for status
+Sets the minimum tracking log level for

-value will default to "Warning".
+specified then the value will default to "Warning".

 stRptTrkLogCount = ##